Satureja khuzistanica

 trace

-Applications and Benefits of in Various Industries:
+Applications and Benefits Across Various Industries:

 1- Pharmaceutical Applications